icopy-site/awesome-cn/docs/awesome/awesome-agriculture.md

 ## IoT, Hardware

 - [AgOpenGPS](https://github.com/farmerbriantee/AgOpenGPS) - Ag precision mapping and section control software.
-- [Open hydroponics](https://openhydroponics.com/) - Fully Automated Hydroponic OS
 - [Farm-Data-Relay-System](https://github.com/timmbogner/Farm-Data-Relay-System) - System using ESP-NOW, LoRa, and other protocols to transport sensor data in remote areas without relying on WiFi.
 - [Farm Hack](https://farmhack.org/tools) - Worldwide community of farmers that build and modify our own tools.
 - [Open Agriculture Foundation](https://github.com/OpenAgricultureFoundation) -  Open Source ecosystem of technologies that enable and promote transparency, networked experimentation, education, and hyper-local production.
+- [Open hydroponics](https://openhydroponics.com/) - Fully Automated Hydroponic OS
 - [OpenMinder](https://github.com/autogrow/openminder) - Open Source Rootzone Monitoring, API and open source hat for the RaspberryPi.
 - [OpenWeedLocator](https://github.com/geezacoleman/OpenWeedLocator) - Open Source, low-cost, image-based weed detection device for in-crop and fallow scenarios.
 - [Simplesteer](https://github.com/matmis/simplesteer) - RTK GPS tractor autosteer system with a web interface that you can control with a smartphone and can run on a Raspberry Pi.
+- [Smart Farming Thingsboard](https://github.com/arifulmrislam/Smart-farming-dashboard-with-ThingsBoard) - a demo smart farming project using ThingsBoard to collect sensor data and display it on real-time agricultural dashboards.

 ## Knowledgebases and Learning Resources